HVML/HVML-Docs/en/hvml-spec-v1.0-en-new.md

     max_matching_length: <literal_positive_integer>
 ```

-The `FOR` clause in the `KEY` executor specifies how the data is returned:
+`FOR` clause in `KEY` executor specifies how the data is returned:

 - When taking `VALUE`, return the key value (default behavior).
 - When fetching `KEY`, return the key name.
-- When taking `KV`, the key-value pair will be converted into an object with two attributes, where the attribute `k` represents the key name, and the attribute `v` represents the key value, that is, the key-value object.
+- When taking `KV`, the key-value pair will be converted into an object with two attributes, where the attribute `k` represents the key name.
+And the attribute `v` represents the key value, that is, the key-value object.
 For the above data, the result data corresponding to the rule `KEY: AS 'zh_CN', 'zh_HK' FOR KV` is:

 ```json
      [ { "k": "zh_CN", "v": 100 }, { "k": "zh_TW", "v": 90 } ]
 ```

-For dictionary data, when the `by` attribute is not specified, the `KEY: ALL` executor is used by default.
+For dictionary data, when `by` attribute is not specified, `KEY: ALL` executor is used by default.

-##### 2.6.1.2) `RANGE` executor
+##### 2.6.1.2) `RANGE` Executor

 This executor acts on array and collection data, and uses the subscript range to return the corresponding list of array elements (a collection can be regarded as an array that does not contain repeated data elements).
 For example for the following data: